 Metabolix has agreements with Tepha, Inc. ("Tepha") to sublicense certain technology to Tepha.
-Mr. Muller, Mr. Giles and Dr. Sinskey, members of our Board of Directors, serve on the Board of Directors of Tepha, and Metabolix owns 648,149 shares of Tepha's Series A redeemable convertible preferred stock.
-The agreements with Tepha contain provisions for sublicense maintenance fees to be paid to Metabolix upon Tepha achieving certain financing milestones and for product-related milestone payments.
+Mr. Giles and Dr. Sinskey, members of our Board of Directors, serve on the Board of Directors of Tepha, and Metabolix owns 648,149 shares of Tepha's Series A redeemable convertible preferred stock.
+The agreements with Tepha contain provisions for sublicense maintenance fees to be paid to Metabolix and for product-related milestone payments.
 Under the agreements, Metabolix also receives royalties on net sales of licensed products and sublicensing revenues received by Tepha, subject to a minimum payment each year.
-Metabolix recognized license and royalty revenues of approximately \$122,000 from Tepha for the year ended December 31, 2010.
+Metabolix recognized license and royalty revenues of approximately \$444,000 from Tepha for the year ended December 31, 2011.
 The Company believes that the terms of the agreements with Tepha are no less favorable to us than license agreements that might be entered into with an independent third party.